Stripstone/jubly-reader/docs/09_ARCHITECTURAL_GUARDRAILS_AND_SCAFFOLD_DISCIPLINE.md

 - mirrored shell variables as playback or reading truth
 - cosmetic UI state as entitlement truth

+Do not treat a fallback getter, a derived summary, or a cached cosmetic value as proof that hydration or server confirmation has completed.
+Use an explicit readiness or hydration seam instead when the surface depends on durable truth.

 ### 6. Protected logic must move without breaking responsiveness
 Server-protected production hardening is required, but not at the cost of local reading correctness.